The Importance of a Good Night’s Rest:

 • Increased Risk of Chronic Diseases: Lack of deep sleep is associated with an increased risk of heart disease, diabetes, obesity, and other chronic conditions.

-• Impaired Cognitive Function: Poor deep sleep can lead to memory issues, reduced concentration, and impaired decision-making.
+• Impaired Cognitive Function: Poor deep sleep can lead to memory issues, reduced concentration, brain fog, and impaired decision-making, healing and restoring the brain increasing the risk of Alzheimer’s Disease.

-• Mental Health Issues: Inadequate deep sleep is linked to an increased risk of depression, anxiety, and other mental health disorders.
+• Mental Health Issues: Inadequate deep sleep is linked to an increased risk of depression, anxiety, and other mental health disorders like maintaining one's sense of reality, psychosis, schizophrenia, and exacerbating the symptoms of PTSD.
+It lowers rational control over impulses.

 • Weakened Immune System: Deep sleep is crucial for a robust immune system.
 Lack of deep sleep can make you more susceptible to infections and illnesses.